e22m4u/js-format/README.md

 // > A boolean required, but Oct 18 2024 13:04:30 given.
 ```

-The `@e22m4u/js-format` module extends the standard specifiers
+The module extends standard specifiers with additional
-with additional `%v` and `%l`, which wrap strings in quotes
+`%v` and `%l`, which wrap strings in quotes and output
-and output the constructor name for objects.
+the constructor name for objects.

 ```js
 // import {format} from 'util';